-Few days ago, the famous travel guide Lonely Planet announced the release of its new publication, the Ultimate Travelist, that collects the five hundred places on earth to see at all cost.
-I quickly read the list to find traces of Tuscany and finally I found them.
+A few days ago, the famous travel guide Lonely Planet announced the release of its new publication, the Ultimate Travelist, which collects the five hundred places on earth to see at all costs.
+I quickly read the list to find traces of Tuscany and finally, I found them.

-Duomo di Firenze (66): The cathedral of Santa Maria del Fiore in the heart of Florence with its gothic facade, the magnificent Dome by Brunelleschi and the Giotto bell tower.
+The cathedral of Santa Maria del Fiore in the heart of Florence with its gothic facade, the magnificent Dome by Brunelleschi, and the Giotto bell tower.

-San Gimignano Towers (205): The survived fourteen towers earn San Gimignano the appellation of Manhattan of Tuscany.
-Approaching to the town the skyline is really cool.
+The surviving fourteen towers earn San Gimignano the appellation of Manhattan of Tuscany.
+Approaching the town the skyline is really cool.

-I also add another famous Italian place that it’s only few miles away from the northern border of Tuscany:
+I also add another famous Italian place that it’s only a few miles away from the northern border of Tuscany.

-Cinque Terre (241): The legendary stretch of the Italian Riviera with its five spectacular villages overlooking the sea, their typical colored houses, amazing sceneries and vineyards on perilously steep slopes.
+The legendary stretch of the Italian Riviera with its five spectacular villages overlooking the sea, their typical colored houses, amazing sceneries, and vineyards on perilously steep slopes.

 And you?
 What do you think about this list?
 Do you agree with Lonely Planet and the Ultimate Travelist?